gbroxey/blog/wip.md

 title: "Summing Multiplicative Functions"
 ---

+> **Abstract.** I'll exhibit a ton of different method for computing partial sums of multiplicative functions.
+Knowledge of how to sum more basic functions is assumed.
+We'll use the square root trick constantly, as well as some basic number theory.
+This is another long one.

 A function $f(n)$ which maps the naturals to the set of complex numbers is called "multiplicative" if $f(mn) = f(m)f(n)$ for any $m, n$ such that $\gcd(m, n) = 1$.
 There are a few obvious examples and a few less obvious examples:

 - $I(1) = 1$ and $I(n) = 0$ for $n > 1$